Gigas002/wau/README.md

 ## (planned) features

 - lightweight, pretty, native and fast cli, alike `yay`/`paru`
-- search, install, remove or update your addons from multiple providers (`curse`, `wowinterface`, `github`, etc), for multiple flavors (`retail`, `classic`, custom servers, etc), and multiple release channels (`release`, `beta`, `git`, etc)
+- search, install, remove or update your addons from multiple providers (`curse`, `wowinterface`, `github`, etc), for multiple flavors (`retail`, `classic`, custom servers, etc), and multiple release channels (`release`, `beta`, `git`, etc.)
 - easily tweak and share your addons installation configuration with `manifest.toml`

 ## configuration

-see the repo's `config.toml` and `manifest.toml` files for example with default values and explanations.
-By default, config file doesn't exist, so you'll have to create it and pass the minimal required variables.
+see the repo's `config.toml` and `manifest.toml` files for example, with default values and explanations.
+By default, the config file doesn't exist, so you'll have to create it and pass the minimal required variables.
 Preferred `config.toml` locations depends on your runtime and decided with [dirs.rs](https://docs.rs/dirs/latest/dirs/fn.config_local_dir.html):

 - on linux: `$XDG_CONFIG_HOME/wau/config.toml` or `$HOME/.config/config.toml`, e.g: `/home/gigas/.config/wau/config.toml`
 - on windows: `{FOLDERID_RoamingAppData}\wau\config.toml`, e.g: `C:\Users\Gigas\AppData\Roaming\wau\config.toml`